‘Playboy’ Model Tiffany Toth Goes Glam In A See-Through Black Bodysuit On Instagram

 This is the second time in a week that Tiffany has treated her fans to a sultry picture in a see-through bodysuit.
 As The Inquisitr previously reported, on Friday, the 33-year-old stunner wowed her 1.3 million fans with a very hot snap where she could be seen rocking a see-through maroon teddy that she teamed with black lace Playboy bunny ears to pull off a very seductive look.

-As of this writing, the picture has racked up more than 26,000 likes and over 640 comments which proves that fans totally love to see Tiffany in skimpy lingerie and the model never fails to impress.
+As of this writing, the picture has racked up more than 26,000 likes and over 640 comments, which proves that fans totally love to see Tiffany in skimpy lingerie and that the model never fails to impress.